PhilipSykes/LMS-ADR/docs/decisions/0003-use-MongoDB-as-primary-database.md

 nav_order: 3
 ---

-# Use MongoDB as primary database
+# Database software choice

 ## Context and Problem Statement

 The Advanced Media Library (AML) requires the use of a hightly scalable, secure and performant database software to store the large amounts of information on media, members, branches and payments.
  The database should easy to host using cloud services in order to automate scalability, and be secure to ensure GDPR compliance.
 We must choose a database software that facilitates fast implementation, scalability, security, and provides good performance while maintaining data integrity.

 ## Decision Drivers